drozental/graphql-tutorial/README.md

   }
 }
 ```
-We are not down to four database queries, which is a great improvement.
+We are now down to four database queries, which is a great improvement.

 ## Add pagination to the API's
 1. What about pagination?
 As data sets grow, will not having pagination have a negative impact on performance?